 Anti-social behaviour

-Anti-social behaviour is defined as any action that causes harassment, alarm or distress to one or more people not of the same household.
-It describes behaviour that threatens or harms another individual or groups of individuals.
+• Anti-social behaviour (ASB) is any action that causes alarm or distress to people not of the same household.
+It describes behaviour that harms or threatens individuals or groups.

-Some examples of anti-social behaviour include but are not excluded to:
+Some examples of anti-social behaviour include but are not exclusive to:

 • Nuisance or inconsiderate neighbours